 Why should you work internationally?

 Working internationally requires an investment, not only in financial resources, but also in time and patience.
-Whether these investments are useful depends very much on where you’re at in your career and the sector or discipline in which you are artistically active.
+Whether these investments are useful depends very much on where you’re at in your career, the sector or discipline in which you are artistically active and what you want to achieve.

 In addition, working internationally is not self-evident for everyone.
 Artists with a family, people with limited financial resources or those with disabilities, for example, experience more barriers than others.